velartrill/velartrill.github.io/orig/kestrel.md

 She sighs, and forces my finger down onto the trigger.
 The gun lets out a reproachful chirp, but nothing else happens.

 "Only we can use our weapons.
-If you're not cleared, the safety won't unlock, end of story."
+Anyone else tries, the safety won't unlock, end of story."
 Gently she pries the gun from my frozen hands, and slots it back into her holster.
 "You have nothing to worry about.
 Look, Kess, I spent years in therapy, I know perfectly well what's going on here.
 This isn't about protecting anyone, you just still feel guilty because you tried to hit me the other morning."

 "I tried to *kill* you!"